LisaBChen/CS-4395-Portfolio/docs/index.md

 This portfolio highlights work done for the [Introduction to Natural Language Processing](https://github.com/kjmazidi/NLP/blob/gh-pages/index.md) class at UTD with Professor Karen Mazidi.

 The portfolio should have the following components:
-- modifiy the index.md file to reflect the basic structure of the course
+- Modifiy the index.md file to reflect the basic structure of the course
-- the links below that lead to the the instructions for every assignments
+- The links below that lead to the the instructions for every assignments
 - index.md (and main page) that has links to the student's completed assignment
-- readme created for each assignment with a narrative of what the assignment shows (Use as many terms as possible, highlighted in *bold*)
+- Readme created for each assignment with a narrative of what the assignment shows (Use as many terms as possible, highlighted in *bold*)
 - Uploaded to both elearning and Github.

 ## Portfolio Contents